IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ---

-## RuntimeException: Required support for OpenGL standard derivatives is missing
+## I get RuntimeException: Required support for OpenGL standard derivatives is missing

 When you launch the application on emulator, it crashes and restarts in a never-ending loop.
 Look in the logcat and if you get the following error, you need to set the emulator's OpenGL ES API